Lagny-sur-Marne: History

 During the Middle Ages Lagny-sur-Marne was one of the most popular places for tourneys in Northern France.
 In November 1179 a notable tournament was held by Louis VII of France in honour of the coronation of his son.

 In 1170, the young knight Baldwin of Bethune and his lifelong friend, William Marshal were at the court of Henry the Young King.
 In 1180 at the great international tournament of Lagny, Baldwin was a knight banneret, leading the Flemish team while William headed the English team.

+The Hôtel de Ville, which was established in the buildings of the former Lagny Abbey, was completed in 1765.

 The town was one of the hosts of the Champagne fairs in the 12th and 13th centuries.

 In 1846, Lagny-sur-Marne annexed the commune of Saint-Denis-du-Port.